fbpx

 What is a FTTC connection for the NBN and how does it work?

-FTTC, which stands for Fibre to the Curb, is a type of NBN connection which combines fibre optic and existing copper infrastructure to deliver internet plans to homes and businesses.
+FTTC, which stands for Fibre to the Curb, is a type of NBN connection which combines fibre optic and existing copper infrastructure to deliver internet plans to homes.
 Unlike FTTP (Fibre to the Premises), where fibre optic cables run directly to your premises, FTTC utilises the existing copper phone line to establish a connection.

 Here's how FTTC works: